filipekojak88/pands-weekly-tasks/README.md

 [Filipe Carvalho](https://www.linkedin.com/in/filipe-carvalho-8146232a/)

 I am a Quality Engineer with 10 years of experience in Automotive and Medical Device Industry.
-I am a Production Mechanical Engineer with a Master Science degree in Management from Trinity College.
+I am a Production Mechanical Engineer with a Master of Science degree in Management from Trinity College.
-As a form of further develop myself and prepare to dive into AI in the future, I started in 2024 the course of Data Analytics in ATU.
+To further develop myself and prepare to dive into AI in the future, I started the Data Analytics course at ATU in 2024.

 ## References: